willknott/CoderDojo-Skeleton-Crafty-Game/README.md

 - The playfield is randomly generated (not procedurally), this can mean that a prize is unobtainable, so a level cannot be completed.

 Not the cleanest or most optimised code, but the average age is 11.
 Some things are supposed to be easy to read as opposed to perfect.

+Crafty 2010-2015.
+Crafty is distributed under the MIT or GPL license.